389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 ##### Look up group membership of impacted members

-When a group is updated, for each **impacted members** it computes all the groups containing (direct or indirect) the impacted members.
-So for each given impacted member (leafs and intermediate nodes) it does an internal search for each node from the impacted member up to the root.

-    SRCH base="<suffix>" scope=2 filter="(|(attr_1=<node_dn>)..(attr_N=<node_dn))" attrs=ALL
-    attr_1,...,attr_N: are membership attributes (defined in "cn=MemberOf Plugin,cn=plugins,cn=config")
-    They are supposed to be indexed in equality

-If this search is indexed and fast but items that can influence the cost are

-- the more there are membership attributes the more expensive it is
-- the search will retrieves *groups* that are possibly big entries.
-It is more expensive if the *groups* are not in the **entry cache**

 It is quite difficult to express in mathematical way the cost of the look down.
 Here is an attempt to describe it: